ufal/npfl129/exam/questions.md

 - Describe maximum likelihood estimation, as minimizing NLL, cross-entropy and KL divergence.
 [5]

-- Describe (binary) logistic regression model including the sigmoid function.
-  Describe how we can interpret the model outputs as logits.
+- Considering (binary) logistic regression model, write down its parameters and explain how is prediction performed (including the formula for the sigmoid function).
+Describe how we can interpret the outputs of the linear part of the model as logits.
 [5]

 - Write down an $L_2$-regularized minibatch SGD algorithm for training a (binary) logistic regression model, including the explicit formulae of the